halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee-gross-allowances.md

-# Payroll Employee card Navigate ribbon Gross & Allowances
+# Payroll Employee card Navigate ribbon Gross and Allowances

 This area is used to setup permanent Gross Pay Transaction Type and Allowances for employees.
 This means that whatever transactions are setup here will either automatically generate based on the Start or End Dates.
 An example of when you might set transactions up is where an employee is an “Auto paid” employee.